ibm-cloud-docs/Registry/registry_ha.md

 * In each supported region, traffic is load balanced across registry infrastructure in multiple availability zones, with no single point of failure.

-* Data that is stored in {{site.data.keyword.registrylong_notm}} is backed up regularly, providing extra resilience.
+* Data that is stored in {{site.data.keyword.registrylong_notm}} is replicated and it is also backed up regularly.

 * If you are worried about the availability of your images if an entire region is unavailable, you can choose to push your images to multiple regional registries.